Using performance diagnostics

 Changing the time period

-By default, the Top waits and Top queries tables show data for the previous 15 minutes.
-To change the time period, select an option from the drop-down menu:
+By default, the Top waits and Top queries tables show data for the graph focus window:

 You can also display data from a previous time period of your choice using the Back in Time control.
 For more details, see Rewinding time with Back in Time mode.